(Ngakpa or non-celibate tantric yogis from the Rebkong ngakmang or tantric community performing rituals at Rigzin Rabpel Ling in July 2016)

 The Jangthang and Amdo tantric communities and especially the well-known tantric community of the one thousand nine hundred phurba bearers which began with the (early) diffusion of the teachings and developed further significantly during the later diffusion are the greatest ngakpa communities to emerge in Tibetan history.
 Many ngakpas who embody the true meaning of that name have arisen from this great and quintessential ngakpa community, great masters like the eight mantra-holder mahasiddhas, Amdrön Khetsün Gyamtso, the vidyadhara or great Awareness-Holder Palden Tashi, the great Awareness-Holder Dharma King Ngawang Dargye, the tantric teacher Palchen Namkha Jigme, Shabkar Tsogdruk Rangdröl, the Great Perfection master Chöying Tobten Dorje, the mahasiddha Khampa Lama Namkha Gyamtso, the master scholar-and-practitioner Maksar Kunzang Tobten Wangpo, the great treasure-revealer Natsok Rangdröl, the attainer of the rainbow body and old retreatant from Gartse, and even today there are many great and holy beings living amongst the more than five thousand ngakpa, ngakma, and child ngakpa found throughout Amdo.
 These practitioners currently uphold, protect and promote the teachings of the Secret Mantra and are great objects of veneration.

 The white robed, dreadlocked community doesn’t actually have to live in monasteries like Individual Liberator monastic renouncers so most ngakpa preserve their culture while living in villages and in households.
-While staying at home and in the village ngakpa not only practice the Creation and Completion Stages or the Creation and Completion Stages and the Great Perfection but also study and train in things like medicine, astrology, handicrafts, art, composition and language.
-However, because most people don’t understand this, they (simply) call ngakpa ‘householders’ and ‘village tantrists’ [*these words have a somewhat pejorative tone – the implication is that ngakpas’ practice is tainted with worldly activities, and therefore inferior to that of a monastic].
-Ngakpa culture involves knowledge about human beings that surpasses what is known by monks.
-This is because ngakpa pursue their training while maintaining confidence in the ripening and liberating (practices) without any contradiction between religious and worldly phenomena.
+Since ngakpa are known to not only practice the Creation and Completion Stages or the Creation and Completion Stages and the Great Perfection but also to teach and study things like medicine, astrology, handicrafts, art, composition, and language while remaining at home or in the village, they are called ‘householders’ and ‘village tantrists’.
+Ngakpas’ domain of knowledge (rig gnas) surpasses what is known by monks and involve knowledge about lay people or lay life (skya bo’i rig gnas) as well.
+This is because ngakpa are practitioners who have confidence in and train in the ripening and liberating [instructions] without positing any contradiction between Dharma and worldly phenomena.
 While there are people who hold the view that religious and worldly phenomena are (as different as) hot and cold, at present, given the times, we have no choice but to mix together religious and secular affairs.
 There are currently quite a few more cities than there are monasteries so, investigating the issue, it seems to me that ngakpas’ cultural tradition greatly agrees with our present time.
 Whatever the case, village ngakpa have been the preservers of cultural knowledge par excellence since ancient times.
 When the Tibetan king Lang Darma caused the Dharma to decline village ngakpa kept the Secret Mantra tradition intact and developed it without deterioration.
 Likewise, in India and Nepal while the sutric teachings were completely destroyed, the tantric teachings were not and these were held onto by ngakpa.
 The esteemed scholar Gendün Chöpel correctly states: